REVENGE977/Xenon-Bot-JavaScript-Edition/README.md

 ### Last Updates:
-- Some Problems Get Fixed Now !
+- Some problems have been solved